ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/groups/event_status.rst

 Update Event Status
 ^^^^^^^^^^^^^^^^^^^

-For Event Groups, you can set the status field's value to one of the following statuses:
+For Event Groups, you can assign the ``status`` field one of the following values:

 - Completed
 - Escalated